tldr-pages/tldr/pages/common/runsv.md

 > Start and manage a runit service.

-- Start a runit service as yourself.
+- Start a runit service as yourself:

 `runsv {{path/to/service}}`

-- Start a runit service as root.
+- Start a runit service as root:

 `sudo runsv {{path/to/service}}`